 - No meal prep: Leads to skipped meals and irregular eating.

-- Unrealistic expectations: Healthy weight gain = 0.5–1 kg per week.
+- Unrealistic expectations: Healthy weight gain is 0.5-1 kg per week.

-- Poor sleep & high stress: Both reduce appetite and slow metabolism.
+- Poor sleep and high stress: Both reduce appetite and slow muscle recovery.

 Conclusion: Start Your Desi Weight Gain Journey Today